bitnami/charts/incubator/consul/README.md

 | `readinessProbe.timeoutSeconds`      | When the probe times out                                                                         |  5 |
 | `readinessProbe.successThreshold`    | Minimum consecutive successes for the probe to be considered successful after having failed.     |  1 |
 | `readinessProbe.failureThreshold`    | Minimum consecutive failures for the probe to be considered failed after having succeeded.       |  6 |

-The above parameters map to the env variables defined in [bitnami/consul](http://github.com/bitnami/bitnami-docker-consul).
-For more information please refer to the [bitnami/consul](http://github.com/bitnami/bitnami-docker-consul) image documentation.

 Specify each parameter using the `--set key=value[,key=value]` argument to `helm install`.
 For example,